qri-io/rfcs/text/0012-CLI-commands.md

 The default list is the latest version of all datasets you have on your local qri repository.

-When used in conjuction with `qri connect`, list can list a peer's dataset.
+When used in conjunction with `qri connect`, list can list a peer's dataset.
 You must have `qri connect` running in a separate terminal window.

 ```